Senior Director, Field Medical

 - Demonstrated success in mentoring, developing, and managing teams of skilled industry professionals.

 Our Employee Benefits program is extensive and includes subsidized medical, dental and vision plans from your first day of employment, FSA, Company provided Life and AD&D Insurance as well as STD and LTD Insurance, ESPP, a 401(k) Plan with Company match, mass transit commuter benefits, cell phone reimbursement and a range of supplemental benefits that you may choose to elect.
-Our paid time-off benefits currently include 18 days’ vacation, 9 day’s sick leave, 8 observed holidays as well as a floating holiday.
-We also have a summer and a winter office shutdown.
+Our paid time-off benefits currently include Flex Time off, sick leave, 8 observed holidays as well as a floating holiday.
+We also have a winter office shutdown.

 At Lyell, we believe that highest performing teams include people from a wide variety of backgrounds and experiences who respectfully challenge each other.
 We are committed to building an open, diverse and inclusive culture for all employees.
 Lyell is proud to be an equal opportunity employer and does not discriminate on the basis of race, color, citizenship status, national origin, ancestry, sex, sexual orientation, age, religion, creed, physical or mental disability, medical condition, marital status, veteran status or any other characteristics protected under applicable federal, state and local laws.